-Roles and responsibilities
+3. Roles and responsibilities

-The governing board
+3.1 The governing board

-The governing board has overall responsibility for monitoring this policy and holding the schools' leadership team to account for its implementation.
+The governing board has overall responsibility for monitoring this policy and holding the Executive Headteacher to account for its implementation.

 The governing board will co-ordinate regular meetings with appropriate staff to discuss online safety and monitor online safety logs as provided by the designated safeguarding lead (DSL).